konst546v/ArrowAnalysis/README.md

 execute `measure.sh`
 * runs `arrow_eval`, which generates measurements in the `./build` folder
 * visualizes the measurements generating boxplots with same name in the `./build` folder via executing `plot.r`
-* measurements include execution times of different sum aggregate functions:
+* measurements include execution times of different sum-functions:
     * using the built in arrow compute sum function(`b` or `builtin`)
     * using an user defined sum function (`c` or `custom`)
-    * using a vectorized user defined sum function (`o` or `custom vectorized`)
-* sum will be calculated over a column which has a size of multiples of 16KB, from 16KB to 8 MB
+* sum will be calculated over a column which has a size of multiples of 16KB, ranging from 16KB to 522 MB
 * 50 measurements for each setup
 ## Sources:
 `arrow_testing.cpp`: contains example code from the arrow documentation and some snippets on how to create user defined functions, including: